 A supportive community of M&E experts and researchers

 working on anti-trafficking programs and policies.

 The Counter Trafficking Data Collaborative (CTDC), managed by the International Organization for Migration (IOM), is the first global data hub on human trafficking, publishing harmonised data contributed by counter-trafficking organisations from around the world.
-In this webinar, Stine Laursen and Lorraine Wong from IOM’s CTDC team will introduce this initiative, share lessons learned from the process of collecting and harmonising data, and describe the technology that has been used for safeguarding and ethically making such sensitive data available to the public
+During this webinar, Stine Laursen and Lorraine Wong from IOM’s CTDC team shared lessons learned from the process of collecting and harmonising data and described the technology that has been used for safeguarding and ethically making such sensitive data available to the public.

 The Global Slavery Index (GSI), produced by Walk Free, offers national estimates of modern slavery across 160 countries.
 These estimates draw on thousands of interviews with survivors collected through nationally representative household surveys across 75 countries, supplemented by Walk Free’s assessment of national-level vulnerability.
 The latest 2023 report highlights the role played by G20 nations in fuelling forced labour within global supply chains, including state-imposed forced labour.
 The G20 accounts for over half of all people living in modern slavery and imports US$468 billion of at-risk products annually.

 In this webinar, Elly Williams from Walk Free highlighted emerging trends from the 2023 GSI, discussed methodological changes between the 2023 and 2018 editions, and shared lessons learned for researchers aiming to measure the prevalence of modern slavery and assess government responses.